18 Pages

 LO1 Analyse the knowledge, skills and behaviours expected of staff members by HR professionals

 The requirement of an HR professional differs from industry to industry as no industry has the same set of vision and objectives for their employees and the organisation.
-Given below is what this case study identified as the skills, knowledge, and behaviour of an HR manager in Unilever:
+Given below is what this case study identified as the skills, knowledge, and behaviour of an HR manager at Unilever:

 Skills